dgallegos/docker-tutorial/lessons/lesson-1.md

  - Examine Dockerfile
  - Build an Image
  - Run the Container
- - Verify Containers are Stateless
+ - Verify Images are Immutable
  - Modify a Dockerfile and Rebuild the Image

 ### Software Prerequisites (Must Install)